 Tailor-made itinerary ideas in Africa

-Enjoy a game drives and boat safaris in the remote Selous Game Reserve before heading to the tropical white sandy beaches of Zanzibar to relax.
+Enjoy a game drives and boat safaris in the remote Nyerere National Park before heading to the tropical white sandy beaches of Zanzibar to relax.

 This trip is perfect for those looking to take in some of Southern Africa’s key highlights in a short amount of time.
 Visit the beautiful city of Cape Town, before enjoying the best of Botswana’s incredible game viewing and scenery.
 End your trip with some time relaxing at the Victoria Falls.